-7. Using Your Imagination
+7. Use Your Imagination

-8. Reserving Cash for Home Improvements
+8. Reserve Cash for Home Improvements

 When you’re getting ready to put a down payment on a house, it may be tempting to clean out your savings account.
 And while that’s completely understandable, keeping your emergency fund close at hand may be a good idea when becoming a homeowner.